PyLabRobot/pylabrobot/docs/new-machine-type.md

 - the machine front end: the user-facing API for the machine type.
 Example: `LiquidHandler`.
 - the abstract base class for the machine type: the minimal set of atomic commands that the machine type is expected to support.
 Example: `LiquidHandlerBackend`.
 - the concrete backends: the actual implementations of the abstract base class for specific machines.
-See {ref}`the concrete backends guide <concrete-backends>` for more information.
+See {doc}`the concrete backends guide <new-concrete-backend>` for more information.
 Example: `STAR`.

 ## 2. Creating a new abstract backend class